JesusArrazola/Cinnamon/README.md

 # Cinnamon
 Cinnamon is a simple but flexible PHP Content Management System.
+Enjoy!